Skip to content

 3. Declutter for a safer, more comfortable space.

-Spring cleaning isn’t just about dusting and scrubbing; it’s also an excellent time to declutter and reorganize your space.
+Unsure where to start?
+Use a decluttering checklist to sort through your home and pull out items you could do without.
 Look for items you no longer need or rarely use, and either donate or dispose of them.
 For example, you may own seasonal decor you’re no longer interested in pulling out each year or accessories in the closet that no longer suit your style.

 4. Choose cleaning tools designed for your needs.